15 min read

 Step 1: Create a Meta Lead Ad Campaign

-Log in to your Facebook Ads Manager account.
+Log in to your Facebook Ads Manager account and click the Create button.

 Facebook Ads Manager create button